Francisco José Ramos: The Dance in the Labyrinth (2003):

 The second volume, Dance in the Labyrinth: Meditation upon Human Action (2003), attends to the particular relationship between philosophical language and art.
 This volume also poses several questions regarding the connections between philosophical thought and capitalism, specifically, the relationship between thought and the advertising industry.
 Accordingly, Ramos introduces conceptual distinctions between aesthetics, the work of art, and artistic experience, the last of which is related to the practice of wisdom.

 The Invention of the Self (2008):

 The third volume of the trilogy, The Invention of the Self (2008), is conceived as a dialogue between the neurosciences, Psychoanalysis, and Buddhist thought.
 Therein Ramos outlines connections between mind, body, organism and brain.
-Ramos distances himself from existing attempts to reduce mental activity to a mere neuronal processes— to the dualist separations of mind and body.
+Ramos distances himself from existing attempts to reduce mental activity to mere neuronal processes— to the dualist separations of mind and body.
 In doing so, he incorporates the non-dualistic legacy of Heraclitus, Lucretius, Marcus Aurelius, Spinoza, Hume, Nietzsche, Foucault, and Deleuze.
-Ramos thus delivers a proposal that accounts for the mind-body question and the urgent need to reach a different way of thinking about the human condition.
+Ramos thus puts forth a proposal that accounts for the mind-body problem and the urgent need to reach a different way of thinking about the human condition.